-Gain / (loss) on dispositions of properties - for the three months ended March 31, 2024 was a gain of \$5.4 million on the sale of two properties as compared to a loss of \$1.6 million on the sale of two land parcels during the same period in 2023.
+Gain / (loss) on dispositions of properties - for the three and nine months ended September 30, 2024, was a gain of \$178.7 million and \$186.6 million on the sale of 11 properties, respectively, as compared to a loss of \$0.7 million and \$2.9 million on the sale of two land parcels and one MH property during the same periods in 2023, respectively.
 Refer to Note 3, "Real Estate Acquisitions and Dispositions," in our accompanying Consolidated Financial Statements for additional information.

-Other income / (expense), net - for the three months ended March 31, 2024, was a gain of \$8.0 million primarily due to a litigation settlement gain of \$10.3 million related to our Marina segment, as compared to a loss of \$1.0 million related to long-term lease termination expenses during the same period in 2023.
+Other income / (expense), net - for the three months ended September 30, 2024, was an expense \$0.8 million as compared to an expense of \$3.7 million during the same period in 2023, primarily due to higher long-term lease termination expenses during the prior period.
+For the nine months ended September 30, 2024, Other income / (expense), net was a gain of \$5.6 million, as compared to an expense of \$5.5 million during the same period in 2023, primarily due to a litigation settlement gain of \$10.3 million related to our Marina segment in 2024, as compared to higher long-term lease termination expenses during the same period in 2023.